mmistakes/minimal-mistakes/_drafts/project-loom.md

 -Djdk.virtualThreadScheduler.minRunnable=1
 ```

+We remove also the property `jdk.tracePinnedThreads` to avoid printing the pinned stacktrace.
 An execution with the new configuration produces the following output:

 ```
-11:51:56.961 [Go to the toilet] INFO in.rcard.virtual.threads.App - I'm going to use the toilet 11:51:56.961 [Take a break] INFO in.rcard.virtual.threads.App - I'm going to take a break 11:51:57.970 [Go to the toilet] INFO in.rcard.virtual.threads.App - I'm done with the toilet 11:51:57.971 [Take a break] INFO in.rcard.virtual.threads.App - I'm done with the break
+16:32:05.235 [Go to the toilet] INFO in.rcard.virtual.threads.App - VirtualThread[#21,Go to the toilet]/runnable@ForkJoinPool-1-worker-1 | I'm going to use the toilet
+16:32:05.235 [Take a break] INFO in.rcard.virtual.threads.App - VirtualThread[#23,Take a break]/runnable@ForkJoinPool-1-worker-2 | I'm going to take a break
+16:32:06.243 [Go to the toilet] INFO in.rcard.virtual.threads.App - VirtualThread[#21,Go to the toilet]/runnable@ForkJoinPool-1-worker-1 | I'm done with the toilet
+16:32:06.243 [Take a break] INFO in.rcard.virtual.threads.App - VirtualThread[#23,Take a break]/runnable@ForkJoinPool-1-worker-2 | I'm done with the break
 ```

 The JVM added a new carrier thread to the pool when it found that no carrier thread was available, and so the `daniel` virtual thread is scheduled on the new carrier thread, executing concurrently and interleaving the two logs.